Our Work

 The focus of these services has included wellness, racial healing, organization-wide DEI, critical youth civic engagement, and inclusive, inquiry-based teaching.

-Building knowledge and skills to counter authoritarian Right actions & attacks
+Building knowledge & skills to counter authoritarian Right actions & attacks

 We are building knowledge and skill to counter authoritarian Right actions and attacks at the local, state and national levels, and to ensure robust implementation of the Illinois Instructional Mandates, the Illinois Culturally Responsive Teaching and Leading Standards, the Racism-Free Schools Act, and other policies that promote and protect racial and social equity and justice.